 When leaving active duty, Service members may be entitled to or eligible for benefits offered by TRICARE and Department of Veterans Affairs (VA), depending on whether the Service member retires or separates.
 If retiring, the Service member is eligible for TRICARE as a military retiree and may also be eligible for certain VA benefits.
 Service members who separate due to a service-connected disease or disability may be eligible for VA benefits and certain TRICARE benefits.

-Army National Guardsmen serving on Federal active duty are not eligible as this benefit is for retired Service members eligible for both TRICARE and VA health care benefits.
+Army National Guard Service members serving on Federal active duty are not eligible as this benefit is for retired Service members eligible for both TRICARE and VA health care benefits.

 For more information on VA Benefits for Veterans, please visit:

 For information on TRICARE Retirement Benefits, please visit: